MAI-Medicine-for-AI/DSA/classification/index.md

 ---
 ## Severity Classification

-Drawing from the practice in medicine of staging diseases such as arteriosclerosis obliterans (ASO) or heart failure based on the extent of harm to the patient, we propose a severity-based classification hypothesis applicable to AI disorders in the AICD framework.
+Drawing from the practice in medicine of staging diseases such as arteriosclerosis obliterans (ASO) or heart failure based on the extent of harm to the patient, we propose a severity-based classification hypothesis applicable to AI disorders in the DSA framework.
 Specifically, disorders can be staged as follows:

 - **Severity 1**: No identifiable harm to humans
 - **Severity 2**: Mild harm to humans